 Vladimir Putin’s security services have several teams of hackers, some of which are known as CYBER BEARS.Two of these teams gained access to Republican and Democratic officials, private US citizens, think tanks, and political campaigns.They stole thousands of documents, emails, notes, and even voicemail messages.

 Russian hackers targeted the voter registration databases of at least 24 states in the months before the election.
 At least four states' systems, which were vulnerable via their Internet connection, were successfully breached.
 (Most voting systems are not connected to the Internet.)The states hacked by Russia include Florida, Illinois, and Arizona.This data may also have been used to shape social media attacks in key swing states including Wisconsin, Michigan and Pennsylvania.

-While information theft is common among most nations, Russian agents weaponized information in 2016, which is unusual.Using the persona of Guccifer 2.0 and DCLeaks.com, agents released information publicly.
+While information theft is common among most nations, in a first of it's kind attack in the United State Russian agents weaponized information in 2016.To turn information into a weapon the Putin regime selected specific stolen documents to release at specific times.Using the persona of Guccifer 2.0 and DCLeaks.com, agents released information publicly.
 They also used Julian Assange’s WikiLeaks, where the stolen information was released.
 Russian agents also released information directly to the media via their own RT and Sputnik newspapers and to members of the mainstream media.

 Propaganda and Putin’s Media Campaign